Five things to know about the Facebook lawsuits

 Silicon Valley feared Facebook’s bullying tactics years before they came to the attention of regulators

-Antitrust law has traditionally focused on the cost-based harm to consumers, but “free” services like Google and Facebook force the government to focus on consumer harm, says Perault.
+Antitrust investigations have traditionally focused on consumer welfare and economic impact, but “free” services like Google and Facebook could force the government to focus on the consumer harm side, says Perault.
 According to the complaints, Facebook’s “buy or bury” strategy hurts consumers by limiting innovation.
 If no competing options can take off, people won’t get the option to switch to better tools.

 One of the key areas harmed, the complaints allege, is privacy.
 Facebook changed the privacy policies of the companies it bought and took steps the complaints say hurt people’s privacy, such as sharing phone numbers between the apps for features like suggesting contacts you might know.
 The complaints also claim advertisers are hurt by a lack of transparency, as well as a negative impact to their brand if seen next to objectionable content, like hate speech.